libgdx/libgdx/README.md

 Use the **[Issue Tracker](https://github.com/libgdx/libgdx/issues)** here on GitHub to report issues.
 Please make sure you read the [Getting Help](https://github.com/libgdx/libgdx/wiki/Getting-help) article that walks you through the process of properly reporting an issue.

 ### Working on the Code
 libGDX has a strong developer community constantly improving the code base.
 We love to get any and all help we can.
-The [Contributing](https://github.com/libgdx/libgdx/wiki/Contributing) article describes the process of helping libGDX to become even better.
+Our [Contributing Guidelines](https://libgdx.com/dev/contributing/) describe the process of helping libGDX to become even better.
 To contribute, you need to work with libGDX' sources directly, something normal users do not have to go through.
-The [Working with the Source](https://libgdx.com/dev/from_source/) article will give you directions.
+The [Working with the Source](https://libgdx.com/dev/from_source/) article will give you some directions.

 You can also contribute financially to our infrastructure (build server, web server, test devices) via our [Patreon](https://patreon.com/libgdx)!